 There are three cryomagnets at ISIS used in high field experiment on the chopper spectrometers.
 Each one provides a vertical field which is homogeneous over a large sample volume.
 Each magnet may be used with a dilution or 3He insert for low temperature experiments.
-The table below indicates what magnets are available on which instruments, and the maximum allowable field for each.
+We summarise below what magnets are available on which instruments, and the maximum allowable field

 The 9T "Chopper" Magnet

 The 14T Diffraction Magnet

 This has been successfully used on LET for experiments which require fields > 9T.
 While almost the full horizontal scattering plane is viewable with this magnet, the out-of-place coverage is limited to ±7°.
 This magnet has been repaired (as of late 2021) so is now available for request on LET only.
 Please contact the LET instrument team if you wish to submit a proposal that requires this magnet.